marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 ### PCR Clean-up

-Due to primer dimer (shorter 170 bp peak) with the main target ~500 bp, if available, BluePippin size selection was used to purify the amplicon.
-When unavailable, the below protocol was AMPure XP beads was used.
+Due to primer dimer (shorter 170 bp peak) with the main target ~500 bp, size selection using Option A (BluePippin) or Option B (MagBead Cleanup) was used to purfy the amplicon.
+The below protocol details the protocol for Option B.

 1. Centrifuge the amplicon PCR plate at 1,000 × g at 20°C for 1 minute to collect condensation, carefully remove seal.
 2. Vortex the AMPure XP beads for 30 seconds to make sure that the beads are evenly dispersed.
 Add an appropriate volume of beads to a trough depending on the number of samples processing.